 The Guardian reported on March 11th that, quote, it is not yet clear whether the two strains cause different severity of disease.

-Alex has heard a few words, like more aggressive and two strains, and he's just creating a story out of that that fits his needs.
+Alex has heard a few words like more aggressive and two strains, and he's just creating a story out of that that fits his needs.

-Whether or not studies do eventually show that there are, in fact, two distinct strains of the virus and that one causes a more severe illness, it doesn't matter.
+Whether or not studies do eventually show that there are in fact two distinct strains of the virus and that one causes a more severe illness, it doesn't matter.

 So the media isn't saying there's going to be 3 million deaths in the United States from coronavirus.

-They're covering a March 16th report from Imperial College that estimated that if literally nothing was done, it could result in 2.2 million deaths in the United States and 510,000 in The report prefaces this prediction by saying, quote, So that's kind of the setup.
+They're covering a March 16th report from Imperial College that estimated that if literally nothing was done, it could result in 2.2 million deaths in the United States and 510,000 in the United Kingdom.

 It's the unlikely nothing is done.